lastingParadox/ff-site/archive-to-markdown/md/ff2/14-crash-and-burn.md

 _As if controlled by peer pressure, Garrick freezes and digs in his pockets excitedly._

 > Ah.
-Now I’m interested!
+Now I'm interested!

 **Bagelwrecker** _(25-Aug-18 02:03 PM)_